 Our curriculum covers all areas of the Early Years Foundation Stage Curriculum and the National Curriculum, with our Religious Education Curriculum following the guidelines set by the Southwark Diocesan Board of Education.
 In Key Stage 2, children also learn to speak Spanish.

 We believe that curriculum implementation cannot take place without our learners as the central figures in our curriculum implementation process.
-They will experience a broad and balanced curriculum which progressively builds on skills, knowledge and conceptual understanding year on year.
+They will experience a broad and balanced, project-based curriculum which progressively builds on skills, knowledge and conceptual understanding year on year.
 Clear strategic planning allows the curriculum to be dynamic and adapt to the context of the school and all children’s needs.
 Age related expectations combine the acquisition of knowledge and development of skills to create a purposeful and exciting learning journey for every child.
 We believe that our curriculum gives children real opportunities to develop key social skills, to understand the difference between right and wrong, to explore their own spirituality, show respect, celebrate difference and diversity and understand the values that underpin a democratic society.
 Our curriculum implementation recognises the importance of developing children who are resilient, innovative and intellectually curious and underpins all learning with Christian Values that will empower our pupils to support others and implement change on a local and global level.

 We use rigorous monitoring throughout the year to gauge the impact of our curriculum.
 Alongside senior leadership and middle leadership, subject leaders monitor individual subjects: reviewing learning, evaluating pupil voice, providing individual feedback to move practice forward, celebrating positives and highlighting areas of development.
 Our whole school team strengthens our ethos and vision as we work together to reflect upon our curriculum and share outcomes to drive forward next steps.
 Learning and progress is measured through careful analysis of the application of skills across the curriculum; showing how acquisition of knowledge is enhanced by expectations to evidence quality thinking and demonstrate individual understanding.
 Class teachers and curriculum teams conduct performance analysis linked to this monitoring so as to measure performance against individual and school targets, which are reviewed regularly.